A unified approach to the performance analysis of caching systems: Extensions for single cache

 The expression of $p_{\text{in}}(m)$ and $p_{\text{hit}}(m)$ can then be immediately obtained from Erlang-B formula (exploiting PASTA):

 Notice that we still employ \eqref{eq:C} to compute $\mathbb{E}[T_C]$.

-As immediate consequence of Erlang-B insensitivity property to the distribution of service time, we conclude that, \begin{proposizione} Under IRM traffic, the performance of RANDOM and FIFO (in terms of hit probability) are the same. \end{proposizione} This result was originally obtained by Gelenbe \cite{Gelenbe} using a totally different approach.
+As immediate consequence of Erlang-B insensitivity property to the distribution of service time, we conclude that, \begin{proposizione} Under IRM traffic, the performance of RANDOM and FIFO (in terms of hit probability) are the same. \end{proposizione} This result was originally obtained formally by Gelenbe \cite{Gelenbe} using a totally different approach that does not resort to Che's approximation.

 Note that, under FIFO policy, we can assume $T_C$ to be a constant, in perfect analogy to LRU.
-Indeed, $T_C$ is still equal to the time needed to observe the requests for $C$ different objects arriving at the cache.
+Indeed, $T_C$ is still equal to the time needed to observe the requests for $C$ distinct objects arriving at the cache.
 On the other hand, under RANDOM policy, it is natural to approximate the sojourn time of an object in the cache with an exponential distribution.
 Indeed, under RANDOM an object is evicted with probability $1/C$ upon arrival of each request for an object which is not in the cache.

 Under {\em renewal} traffic the dynamics of each object under FIFO and RANDOM can be described, respectively, by a G/D/1/0 and a G/M/1/0 queuing model.
 Observe that, under general traffic, the performance of FIFO and RANDOM are not necessarily the same.